 Your Yurta includes plans to build your own round, insulated floor.
 This floor is traditionally-framed, with joists 16″ on centre allowing you to finish the floor as you choose.
 This floor is structural and does not require a level surface like a deck.
 Although it can be later moved, the floor is designed to be semi-permanent.

-If you do not want to build your own floor, we are happy to offer an optional click-together insulated floor.
-This floor assembles in about 10 minutes, and provides a functional insulated floor.
+If you do not want to build your own floor, we are happy to offer an optional slotted, insulated round floor panels that assemble in about one hour onsite.
+This floor is insulated with 2” of rigid SM board insulation and provides a round insulated base for your Yurta in most any climate.
 It is not structural, requiring a level deck or surface.

 You may choose to build a deck for your yurt.
 We offer a deck kit with necessary hardware and plans to build a portable, self-leveling deck called Octopad.
 The Octopad is designed for minimal footprint and quick installation.
 Eight modules form a freestanding deck that can be installed or dismantled in about an hour.
 A proprietary bracket mount allows each module to be individually leveled on uneven terrain.